-Sebastopol is located within both the Russian River Valley and Sonoma Coast viticultural areas, and is situated at the crossroads of Highway 116 (which leads to the north to the river and the redwoods at Guerneville) and Highway 12 (on the way to Bodega Bay and the Sonoma Coast beaches).
+Sebastopol is located within both the Russian River Valley and Sonoma Coast viticultural areas, and is situated at the crossroads of Highway 116 (which leads to the north to the river and the redwoods at Guerneville) and Highway 12 (on the way west to Bodega Bay and the Sonoma Coast beaches).
 Here's a round-up of wineries in Sebastopol.

 Wine tasting in town is centered in The Barlow, a production and retail development created from older warehouses and a former apple processing plant.
 It's an easy walk from Sebastopol's Main Street and additional parking near the town plaza, and is also easy to get to by bike path from both Santa Rosa and Forestville.

 In a space as unique as the wine, Region showcases 25 Sonoma County wine producers across 14 appellations.
 Visitors can choose from 50 different wines at self-serve WineStation machines in one room, while in another room, visitors can enjoy traditional wine tasting experiences from the winemakers themselves.
 Every week, the wine tasting bar rotates to 1 of 25 wineries.

 Enjoy the relaxed atmosphere in this rustic-hip wine lounge, Sebastopol's hotspot for the "new California wine."
 Founded by Pax Mahle, Pax Wines offers seasonal wine tasting flights of current releases as well as wines by the glass or bottle, wines on tap, and growlers to go.